 Planning Area or group of Planning Areas Short Term Commissioning Position (by 2013) Medium Term Commissioning Position (by 2016) Longer Term Commissioning (> 2016) New Town Dartford North We will confirm the 1FE enlargement at Dartford Bridge Primary School Expected housing development on the Glaxo/Northern Gateway site will necessitate the need to commission a new 2FE primary school.
-Follow on from medium term Dartford West Wilmington Joydens Wood Any additional places needed can be managed by commissioning extra places in existing schools.
-No change No change Stone Fleetdown We will propose commissioning enlargements of 1FE at: Fleetdown Primary School Stone St Mary's CofE Primary School We will propose commissioning: an enlargement of 1FE at Knockhall CofE school for September 2014 commissioning a new 2FE school at St James Pit Primary Action will be dependent on whether Ingress Park and Thames Waterside developments continue Swanscombe Any additional places needed in the short term can be managed by commissioning extra places in existing schools We will propose additional: 1FE in Ebbsfleet Valley (Castle Hill) 1FE in North West Sub Station 1FE in Ebbsfleet Valley (Station Qtr North) We will propose: 1FE in Ebbsfleet Valley (Castle Hill expansion) 1FE in North West Sub Station expansion 1FE in Ebbsfleet Valley (Station Qtr North expansion) 2FE in Ebbsfleet Valley (Alkerden) 2FE in Ebbsfleet Valley (Village 3) Bean Darenth Sutton at Hone Longfield Any additional demand can be met through the use of existing surplus capacity Isolated incidents of demand over PAN can be managed through commissioning extra places in the more popular schools No change No change
+Follow on from medium term Dartford West Wilmington Joydens Wood We will confirm the 1 FE enlargement at : Maypole Primary School Oakfield Primary School No change No change Stone Fleetdown We will propose commissioning enlargements of 1FE at: Fleetdown Primary School Stone St Mary's CofE Primary School We will confirm the 1 FE enlargement at Manor Primary School.
+We will propose commissioning: an enlargement of 1FE at Knockhall CofE school for September 2014 commissioning a new 2FE school at St James Pit Primary Action will be dependent on whether Ingress Park and Thames Waterside developments continue Swanscombe Any additional places needed in the short term can be managed by commissioning extra places in existing schools We will propose additional: 1FE in Ebbsfleet Valley (Castle Hill) 1FE in North West Sub Station 1FE in Ebbsfleet Valley (Station Qtr North) We will propose: 1FE in Ebbsfleet Valley (Castle Hill expansion) 1FE in North West Sub Station expansion 1FE in Ebbsfleet Valley (Station Qtr North expansion) 2FE in Ebbsfleet Valley (Alkerden) 2FE in Ebbsfleet Valley (Village 3) Bean Darenth Sutton at Hone Longfield Any additional demand can be met through the use of existing surplus capacity Isolated incidents of demand over PAN can be managed through commissioning extra places in the more popular schools No change No change